-Regulations, conditions of approval and lease terms establish the applicable requirements, procedure and time frames for decommissioning wells, structures and pipelines on terminated leases and decommissioning pipelines on terminated pipeline rights-of-way.
+Regulations, conditions of approval and lease terms establish the applicable requirements, procedure and time frames for decommissioning wells, structures and pipelines on terminated leases and decommissioning pipelines on terminated pipeline rights of way.

 The BLM regulations govern abandonment of oil and gas facilities on federal lands.
 A plan for plugging and abandoning of wells must be approved by the BLM in advance.
-In addition, any pipelines or other facilities must be removed within a reasonable time after the expiration of lease or right-of-way grant and the area must be remediated and restored as determined by the BLM.
+In addition, any pipelines or other facilities must be removed within a reasonable time after the expiry of lease or right-of-way grant and the area must be remediated and restored as determined by the BLM.
 As an alternative, the BLM may allow certain facilities to remain if harm will be caused by removal.
 Failure to remove facilities may result in the BLM claiming the equipment for the United States or charging the operator for any removal and restoration conducted by the agency.

 On federal OCS lands, decommissioning is governed by the BSEE regulations.
 When facilities cease to be useful for production or a lease or grant terminates, the lessee must obtain BSEE approval to decommission wells and pipelines, platforms and other facilities, permanently plug wells, remove platforms and other facilities (with specified exceptions), and decommission pipelines and remove obstructions on the seafloor created by the lease and pipeline right-of-way operations.
 Post-production removal of oil and gas facilities may be deferred if they are converted to renewable energy generation or alternate use pursuant to a programme permitted by the Energy Policy Act of 2005.
-Lessees or operators of a right-of-use and easement for renewable energy or alternate use generally must also meet the decommissioning obligations when their projects cease operation.
-The BSEE may also approve conversion of a platform to an artificial reef under the federal Rigs-to-Reefs programme, if a state agency accepts title and liability for the structure.
+Lessees or operators of a right of use and easement for renewable energy or alternate use generally must also meet the decommissioning obligations when their projects cease operation.
+The BSEE may also approve conversion of a platform to an artificial reef under the federal Rigs-to-Reefs programme if a state agency accepts title and liability for the structure.
 By mid-2018, approximately 530 platforms had been reefed in the Gulf of Mexico under this programme.

-Lessees, owners of operating rights and holders of a right-of-way are jointly and severally liable for decommissioning obligations.
+Lessees, owners of operating rights and holders of a right of way are jointly and severally liable for decommissioning obligations.
 In recent years, with the decline of oil prices and advanced ageing of certain fields, the looming cost of decommissioning has become a concern for operators and the government.
-Between 2015 and the end of 2018, approximately 167 US oil and gas companies (onshore and offshore) filed for bankruptcy, with only 23 companies filing in 2017 and 29 companies filing in 2018.
-This rate of insolvency among exploration and production companies prompted BOEM to re-evaluate its bonding requirements for lessees to secure future decommissioning costs (see question 32).
+This concern is amplified in 2020 with the covid-19 pandemic and production cut disputes driving down oil prices to their lowest levels since 2016.
+Between 2015 and 1 April 2020, approximately 215 US oil and gas companies (onshore and offshore) filed for bankruptcy, with a total combined unsecured debt exceeding US\$70.3 billion.
+This rate of insolvency among exploration and production companies prompted BOEM to re-evaluate its bonding requirements for offshore lessees to secure future decommissioning costs, although no final changes to the requirements have been implemented.